Nordix/xcluster/doc/100nodes.md

 This demonstrates how lightweight `xcluster` is.
 100 VMs are started on a Dell XPS13 9370 with 16G ram.
-This example is mostly a show-off since you can't put much load on the VMs, but it can be useful for some network testing.
+This example is mostly a show-off since I can't put much load on the VMs on my laptop, but it can be useful for some network testing and on more powerful computers.

 The default hd-image is used and the VMs are started with a minimum of ram per VM.
 All VMs can (normally) not be started simultaneously